tedneward/NewardAssociatesWebsite/content/books/index.md

 * [Core OWL](CoreOWL.html)
 * [Advanced OWL](AdvOWL.html)

 There've been a few more with my name on them, but usually on those I either wrote just a tiny piece or else my work was repurposed to be a part of the book.
-These six are the only ones I really "lay claim" to having done significant work on.
+These are the only ones I really "lay claim" to having done significant work on.